 One senses this is a guy who will not go quietly into the night for Robert Mueller and his henchman, and that sort of defiance is what separates the political left and right in America.
 You didn’t see any well-armed Jeffrey Toobins standing at the mouth of Gold Butte in the Battle of Bunkerville for a reason.
 On the other hand, one can imagine Roger Stone at the Bundy Ranch standoff, peering from behind the brush with a .30 Aught saying, “I’ve got a clear shot at four of them government commies.”

 And that perhaps is the attraction and power of Roger Stone that some on the right find seductive.
 Liberty-minded individuals recognize that from Patrick Henry on down, the revolutionaries all had a streak of Stone in them.
-And that didn’t turn out too badly now, did it?We value your comments!
-Please weigh in on our comment section below.
+And that didn’t turn out too badly now, did it?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com